peranakanfrancis/mary/content/en/project/st-paul-the-hermit-chapel/index.md

   caption:
   focal_point: Smart
 ---
-It started during the construction of Estate Workers' Quarter on 1953, some Tamil speaking parishioners placed a statue of St. Paul the Hermit at near by rubber estate.
-A shed was erected during 1970s.
-It is a hope if every parishioners in Valdor Estate that a chapel be built in the area.
+This chapel is a small shed with the statue of St. Paul the Hermit.
+Its construction dates back to 1953 during the time of the estate workers.
+It was at that time that the statue was placed in one of the sheds near the rubber estate.
+This shed served as a focal point for the spiritual activities among the estate workers.
+Although it is humble in it its origin, it serves the community well even till today.